NaveenDataEngineer/servicenow-agent/README.md

-Here it is — select all and copy:

 ServiceNow AI Agent
 An intelligent agent that evaluates ideas using Groq LLM, scores them automatically, and creates ServiceNow tickets.
 What it does